edenlabllc/kube_rpc/README.md

 # KubeRpc

 Client-server library for erlang/elixir RPC microservices interactions.
+Can be used for avoid code duplication between microservices.

+Features:

+- erlang native RPC usage
-It uses GenServer call function for sending messages to remote processes.
+- GenServer/call function for sending messages to remote processes
+- non blocking server queue
+- RPC retry calls in case of fail
+- health check support
+- k8s scaling support allowing to send messages to equal microservices from the same namespace

 ## Server